Are you diabetic? Does this story about diabetic exercises sound familiar?

 Example Diabetic Exercises

-We can only provide broad examples of the best diabetic exercises as they are individualised and specific.
+We can only provide broad examples of the best diabetic exercises like these calf push-ups.
+What is best for you will be a combination of different exercises that are individualised and specific to your needs.
 The best exercise for me is different from the best exercise for you.
 As is the dosing.
 I might need to ramp up my cardiovascular work whereas you need to lift more.

 That being said, there are some core exercises that need to completed.